surecart/surecart-wp-plugin/readme.txt

 * Improvement: Show scratch price on order summary if discount is present.
 * Improvement: Edit store (admin) email templates.
 * Improvement: Button style consistency on product page.
+* Improvement: Enable or disable customer subscription reminder emails is now a free feature.
 * Fix: Some custom form fields not saving metadata for some processors.
 * Fix: sc_order_confirmation shortcode not displaying.
 * Fix: Overflow issue on some themes with address component.